 |1839-166-67619||Clorox® Pro Quaternary All-Purpose Disinfectant Cleaner1|

-Although there are no vaccines to prevent EV-D68 infections, healthcare providers should encourage all patients to follow these prevention steps6:
+Although there are no vaccines to prevent EV-D68 infections, healthcare providers should encourage all patients to follow these prevention steps (CDC, 2019):

-Children/adults with asthma or suffering from reactive airway disease are at greater risk for severe symptoms from EV-D68 and other respiratory illnesses.
-The CDC recommends that healthcare providers7:
+Children/adults with asthma or from reactive airway disease are at greater risk for severe symptoms from EV-D68 and other respiratory illnesses.
+The CDC recommends that healthcare providers (UpToDate, 2019):

-Information on cases and outbreaks of enterovirus infection is collected in the United States using two surveillance systems1:
+Information on cases and outbreaks of enterovirus infection is collected in the United States using two surveillance systems (CDC, 2018):